pigri/mitzu/docs/quickstart.rst

 --------------------------

 The simplest way to get started with `Mitzu` is in a data-science notebook.
 In your notebook read the sample user behavior dataset.
-Mitzu can :ref:`discover<Discovery>` your tables in a data warehouse or data lake.
+Mitzu can discover your tables in a data warehouse or data lake.
 For the sake of simplicity we provide you an in-memory `sqlite <https://www.sqlite.org/index.html>`_ based table that contains

 .. code-block:: python